gakalmar/Notes/JS_Basics.md

 # Functions

 > A reusable block of code
+> Every function will essentially be a value (what it returns when called)

 ### Ways to declare functions: